 Understanding the Differences Between Pipe Relining and Pipe Replacement

-When it comes to fixing damaged pipes, the two most common solutions are pipe relining and replacement of pipes.
-Both of these methods are designed to bring back the original function of your pipes, however there are some distinct differences you should be aware of.
+In the case of fixing damaged pipes, the two most common solutions are pipe relining and replacement of pipes.
+Both approaches aim to restore the function of your pipelines, but there are distinct differences you need to know.

 Key Takeaways

-- Epoxy resin is used to line the inner areas of the pipe.
-This is cured to form a new inner lining for the pipeline.
+- Epoxy resin is used to line the inner parts of the pipe.
+The resin cures to creates a new inner lining for the old pipeline.

-- A new pipe installed via pipe replacement has a long lifespan (75 up to 100 years).
+- A new pipeline installed through pipe replacement has a long life span (75 to 100 years).

-- The decision between pipe relining or pipe replacement depends on the level of damage.
+- The decision between pipe relining versus pipe replacement will depend on the severity of damage caused.

-In this article, we’ll talk about pipe relining and. pipe replacement.
-Find out which option will meet your needs better.
+In this article, we’ll discuss pipe relining and. pipe replacement.
+Find out which option will meet your requirements more.

-Pipe relining or Cured-In-Place Pipe (CIPP) lining is a state of the art repair procedure that provides a cost-effective and rapid solution for the repair of damaged pipelines.
+Pipe relining, also known as Cured-In-Place pipe (CIPP) Lining is a state-of-the-art repair process that provides a cost-effective and quick solution to repair damaged pipelines.

 Here’s how it works: